1777 – Sir Philip Crampton, surgeon, is born in Dublin.

 1864 – Archbishop Paul Cullen issues a pastoral for St. Patrick’s Day denouncing Fenianism.

-1920 – Éilis Dillon, novelist and children’s writer, is born in Galway.
+1920 – Birth of novelist and children’s writer, Éilis Dillon, in Galway.

-1922 – Birth of Patrick Clancy in Carrick-on-Suir, Co Tipperary.
-He was an Irish folk singer, best known as a member of the group The Clancy Brothers and Tommy Makem.
+1922 – Birth of folk singer, Patrick Clancy, in Carrick-on-Suir, Co Tipperary.
+Best known as a member of the group The Clancy Brothers and Tommy Makem.

 1922 – In Belfast, four people were shot dead (three civilians and one IRA volunteer).

 1923 – Nine Republican prisoners are taken from Ballymullen Barracks in Tralee to Ballyseedy Cross, ostensibly to clear a mined road.
 They are then tied together around the landmine, which is then detonated by National army troops at Ballyseedy, Co Kerry.

 1933 – Birth of football player, Jackie Blanchflower, in Belfast.
 He graduated from Manchester United’s youth system and played for the club on 117 occasions, before his career was cut short due to injuries sustained in the Munich air disaster.
 He was the younger brother of Danny Blanchflower, the captain of the Tottenham Hotspur side that dominated English football in the early 1960s.